Low-degree lower bounds via almost orthonormal bases: Proof of Theorem

 where $a=\sum_{i\in B\setminus \{0\}}|E^{(i)}|+\sum_{i=1}^s|E^{'(i)}|$ and $b= \sum_{i\in B\setminus \{0\}}(|V^{(i)}|-1)+(\sum_{i=1}^s|V^{'(i)}|-1)$. \end{lemma} We conclude by gathering all the corresponding bounds. \end{proof}

-\begin{proof}[Proof of Lemma~\ref{lem:recursion:covariance:2}] Without loss of generality we assume that $B=[0,r]$ and we write $\mathcal{A}$ for short for $\mathcal{A}_B$.
+\begin{proof}[Proof of Lemma~\ref{lem:recursion:covariance:2}] Without loss of generality we assume that $B=[0;r]$.
 The approach closely follows that of the proof of Lemma~\ref{lem:recursion:covariance}.
-In particular, we introduce the expectation $\widetilde{E}$ with respect to the distribution, where we sample latent assignments $z_i$'s with replacement.
+In particular, we introduce the expectation $\widetilde{\mathbb{E}}$ with respect to the distribution where we sample latent assignments $z_i$s with replacement.